QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 We  discovered these relationships  by running some carefully chosen  regressions and staring at the results, noticing that the $R^2$'s of unity tell us that the fits are perfect.

-We have learned something about the structure of the Ramsey problem.
+We have learned much  about the structure of the Ramsey problem.

-However,  it is challenging to say more just by using the methods and ideas that we have deployed in this lecture.
+However, by using the methods and ideas that we have deployed in this lecture, it is challenging to say more.

 There are many other linear regressions among components of $\vec \mu^R, \theta^R$ that would also have given us perfect fits.